llogiq/llogiq.github.io/_posts/2015-06-04-workflows.md

 }
 ```

-While writing is_statement_some I noticed that I need to check if a
-contained expression could `return None` or `return Some(..)`, so I
-created a method to that effect.
+Finally, here is my naive method to check if an expression is an early
+return:

 ```rust
 fn is_expr_not_ret_none(cx: &Context, expr: &Expr) -> bool {